Facebook Campaign Optimization in a Post-IDFA World

-Customer List audiences will have the same limitations.
+- Customer List audiences will have the same limitations.
 Even if we upload our customers’ list, Facebook will have to ignore those users who have opted out and serve the ad only to Android and opted-in iOS users.

-Lookalike audiences sourced from Pixel or Catalogue, both value-based or custom-based, will not be as efficient as in the past.
-The algorithm won’t have the data from opt-out users, hence the size will decrease and so will its effectiveness.
+- Lookalike audiences sourced from Pixel or Catalogue, both value-based or custom-based, will not be as efficient as in the past.
+The algorithm won’t have the data from opt-out users.
+Hence the size will decrease, and so will its effectiveness.

-Impact #2: Measurement and reporting
+Impact #2: Measurement and Reporting

 For example, let’s take an eCommerce mobile app, which is now redirecting users to the m-site, as a workaround to iOS14.
-At the ad set level now, the marketing manager will see only the event with the highest priority, let’s assume “purchase”, and not, for example, the “add to cart” one, adding a new level of complexity to the reporting.
+At the ad set level now, the marketing manager will see only the event with the highest priority, let’s assume “purchase,” and not, for example, the “add to cart” one, adding a new level of complexity to the reporting.

-Although still unclear how all this will actually work, we need to say that this is the best that Facebook could have implemented in such a short time to improve ad optimization and scaling.
+Although still unclear how all this will actually work, we need to say that this is the best that Facebook could have implemented in such a short time to improve ad and campaign optimization and scaling.

-Impact #3: Conversion API (or CAPI)
+Impact #3: Conversion API (Or CAPI)

 The Conversion API is a tool that lets marketers share key web and offline events, or custom actions, directly from the server to Facebook.
 In simple words, CAPI works together with our Facebook pixel to improve the performance and measurement of our Facebook ad campaigns.

-For this reason, many marketers have thought that this would be a viable alternative to overcome iOS 14 in reporting and targeting opted-out users.
+For this reason, many marketers have thought this would be a viable alternative to overcome iOS 14 in reporting and targeting opted-out users.
 However, these users are still invisible to us, even to the Conversion API.

 “Events sent to Facebook via Conversion API will also be processed in accordance with limits set by Aggregated Event Measurement.”Source

 With Android 12, Google will follow Apple’s path, creating even more doubts about the future of performance and data-driven marketing.
-Marketers will need to reconsider the way campaigns optimization and targeting work, but, above all, how to report on their effort to scale paid user acquisition activities.
+Moreover, marketers must reconsider how campaign optimization and targeting work.
+And, above all, how to report on their effort to scale paid user acquisition activities.